dtelaroli/vraptor-cditest/README.md

 Model: Entity Class Name
 name: Name property in the Entity Model

-Each Model xml node it a line inserted on the database.
+Each Model xml node is a line inserted on the database.

 ```
 @RunWith(CdiRunner.class)